 Known Cigar Tubos Issues

 Despite retaining a certain level of humidity when properly capped, tubed cigars do tend to dry out over time if not exposed to a humidor’s muggy confines.
 Outside of a humidor box, you might have a week or two in the humid heat of summer before a tubed cigar will begin to turn.
-Whereas even a tightly sealed tubos cigar will become brittle quite quickly in an ultra-arid hight-temp environment.
+Whereas even a tightly sealed tubos cigar will become brittle quite quickly in an ultra-arid high-temp environment.

 Tubos cigars also tend to age slower, which depending upon when you are looking to smoke said cigar, can either help or hinder the situation.
 Here at Case elegance and Klaro cigars, we strongly suggest removing the cap entirely prior to placing the cigar in the humidor.